 Rip rap is great for preventing erosion of your shoreline.
 It prevents the erosion of beaches caused by waves.
 Erosion can cause a loss of property, but a solid rip rap seawall can limit the erosion with concentrated runoff.
 The large, angular, and loose rocks used to form a seawall can protect your property and your home.
 Rip rap is incredibly important because in some cases if you don’t do it, your house could fall into the water!

 How long does rip rap last?

-Rip rap can last 20-25 years if you get the material from the right source.
+Rip rap can last for generations if you get the material from the right source.
 We use only the best, premium rip rap on our shoreline restoration work.